 Set Line Spacing in Word 2010

+In this chapter, let us discuss how to set line spacing in Word 2010.
 A line spacing is the distance between two lines in a Microsoft Word document.
-You can increase or decrease this distance as per your requirement by following few simple steps.
-This chapter will explain how to set distance between two lines as well as how to set distance between two paragraphs.
+You can increase or decrease this distance as per your requirement by following a few simple steps.
+This chapter will explain how to set the distance between two lines as well as how to set the distance between two paragraphs.

 Following are the simple steps to adjust spacing between two lines of the document.